Yandex Cloud

 string

 Required field.
-ID of the stream.
+ID of the stream to retrieve.

 ResponseResponse